-This prospectus relates to the offering from time to time of up to 388,200 shares of common stock of Oxford Industries, Inc. by certain of our shareholders.
+This prospectus relates to the offering from time to time of up to 2,717,394 shares of common stock of Oxford Industries, Inc. by certain of our shareholders.
+Of the 2,717,394 shares being registered, 776,400 shares are currently held by the selling shareholders.
+The remaining 1,940,994 shares may be issued to the selling shareholders in the future.

 We will not receive any of the proceeds from the sale of the shares being offered.
 We are registering these shares for resale, but the registration of such shares does not necessarily mean that any of the shares will be offered or sold by the selling shareholders.

+Sales of the common stock may be effected from time to time in one or more transactions on the New York Stock Exchange or otherwise at a fixed price or prices, which may be changed, at market prices prevailing at the time of sale, at prices related to such prevailing market prices or at negotiated prices.
 The selling shareholders from time to time may offer and sell the shares directly to purchasers or through agents, underwriters or dealers on terms to be determined at the time of sale.
 If required, the names of any agents, underwriters or dealers and any other required information will be set forth in an accompanying prospectus supplement.

 Our common stock is listed on the New York Stock Exchange under the symbol "OXM."
-On November 18, 2003, the last reported sale price of our common stock on the New York Stock Exchange was \$63.85 per share.
-The shares of our common stock offered pursuant to this prospectus have been listed on the New York Stock Exchange.
+On February 2, 2004, the last reported sale price of our common stock on the New York Stock Exchange was \$ 38.65 per share.
+The outstanding shares of our common stock offered pursuant to this prospectus have been listed on the New York Stock Exchange.
+Any shares issued to the selling shareholders in the future will be listed on the New York Stock Exchange at the time of issuance.